TrostAft/TrostAft.github.io/source.md

 #Abhijit Chowdhary

 ##About Me
-- Math and CS geek.
+- Math and CS geek
-- Likes scientific computing and optimization.
+- Likes scientific computing and optimization
 - See [my Github](https://www.github.com/TrostAft)
 - Not great at web design (Sorry)

 ##Skills
 - See [my resume](Resources/Resume/Resume.pdf)
 - Linux: User for 2 years.
-Currently on Arch Linux.
+Currently on Arch Linux
 - Familiarity with (num/sci/sym)py
 - Knows C and C++ for runtime sensitive simulations
     - Knows how to use GSL and other C numerical libraries